sudhanchitgopkar/nereus/README.md

 CREATE TABLE profileInfo (
+	accountID int NOT NULL AUTO_INCREMENT,
+	picture varchar(50) NOT NULL,
-	accountID int NOT NULL AUTO_INCREMENT, firstName varchar(10) NOT NULL UNIQUE,
+    firstName varchar(10) NOT NULL UNIQUE,
     lastName varchar(15) NOT NULL,
 	bio varchar(150) NOT NULL,
 	age int NOT NULL,